maboa/MDN/adaptive-and-live-streaming-setup.md

 The MPD file tells the browser where the various pieces of media are located, it also includes meta data such as mimeType and codecs and there are other details such as byte-ranges in there too.
 Generally these files will be generated for you.

+> Note - You can also split out your audio and video streams which can then be prioritised and served separately depending on bandwidth.

 Once you have generated your MPD file you can reference it from within the video tag.

 `````html
 <video src="my.mpd" type="video.mp4"></video>